karlshean/CMA/Readme.md

-# Catholic Mass App
+# Catholic Mass App\nInitial commit.
-Initial commit.
 More to come.